Oliver Sacks: Personal life

 Sacks never married and lived alone for most of his life.
 He declined to share personal details until late in his life.
 He addressed his homosexuality for the first time in his 2015 autobiography On the Move: A Life.
 Celibate for about 35 years since his forties, in 2008 he began a friendship with writer and New York Times contributor Bill Hayes.
 Their friendship slowly evolved into a committed long-term partnership that lasted until Sacks's death; Hayes wrote about it in the 2017 memoir Insomniac City: New York, Oliver, and Me.

 In Lawrence Weschler's biography, And How Are You, Dr. Sacks?, Sacks is described by a colleague as "deeply eccentric".
-A friend from his days as a medical resident mentions Sacks' need to violate taboos, like drinking blood mixed with milk, and how he frequently took drugs like LSD and speed in the early 1960s.
+A friend from his days as a medical resident mentions Sacks's need to violate taboos, like drinking blood mixed with milk, and how he frequently took drugs like LSD and speed in the early 1960s.
 Sacks himself shared personal information about how he got his first orgasm spontaneously while floating in a swimming pool, and later when he was giving a man a massage.
 He also admits having "erotic fantasies of all sorts" in a natural history museum he visited often in his youth, many of them about animals, like hippos in the mud.

 Sacks noted in a 2001 interview that severe shyness, which he described as "a disease", had been a lifelong impediment to his personal interactions.
 He believed his shyness stemmed from his prosopagnosia, popularly known as "face blindness", a condition that he studied in some of his patients, including the titular man from his work The Man Who Mistook His Wife for a Hat.
 This neurological disability of his, whose severity and whose impact on his life Sacks did not fully grasp until he reached middle age, even sometimes prevented him from recognising his own reflection in mirrors.

 Sacks swam almost daily for most of his life, beginning when his swimming-champion father started him swimming as an infant.
-He especially became publicly well-known for Open water swimming when he lived in the City Island section of the Bronx, as he would routinely swim around the entire island, or swim vast distances away from the island and back.
+He became well-known for open water swimming when he lived in the City Island section of the Bronx, as he routinely swam around the island or swam vast distances away from the island and back.

+He was also an avid powerlifter.

-Sacks was cousin of Nobel laureate Prof. Robert Aumann.
+Sacks was a cousin of the Nobel Memorial Economics laureate Robert Aumann.